London Museum of Water & Steam: Use in television

 The museum has been a filming location for episodes of TV serials including The Kenny Everett Video Show, EastEnders, The Bill, Doctor Who ("Remembrance of the Daleks") and Industrial Age.
 As well as many music videos and feature films, including Jude Law's The Wisdom of Crocodiles, it was also used as the location for the 1991-1995 title sequence of the BBC music show Top of the Pops.
 After relaunching in 2014, the museum became a filming location for the fourth episode of the TV series PREMature.
+In 2026, the museum was used as a filming location for Series 22 of Taskmaster.